lmbek/gobek/README.md

 Feel free to use this piece of software, I will be happy to assist you

 I am currently working on this project, it will be updated and maintained.
 I consider it production ready.

+This project is used by Beksoft ApS for projects such as:
+* BekCMS
+* (name not announced yet) Password Manager
+* PingPong Game made in Three.js
+* Several local webbased software projects

+Write to me at lars@beksoft.dk if you want to have your project listed

 ## Requirements to developers
 Go 1.19+